 Advisor: Ramesh Kumar

 Mission and goals: To provide a friendly environment where students can discuss animation from Japan, America, and more.
-Also to allow students to participate in the cultural/creative aspects associated with animation, such as: Drawing, Costuming, Comics, Animating, and more!
-Please join our Facebook group for meeting locations and being able to participate in club polls!
+Also to allow students to participate in the creative aspects associated with animation, such as: Drawing, Comics, Animating, and more!
+Please join our Facebook group for meeting locations and club polls!

-We also have plans to create our own short animation as a group where students will work together and learn how to be animators, background artists, musicians, writers, editors, sound effect artists, voice actors, and more!
+We also have plans to create our own short animation as a group where students will work together and have the opportunity to learn about animation, background art, film music, writing, editing, sound effect art, voice acting, and more!